 “Of course, some renovations add more resale value than others,” says Giesbrecht.
 “But this also depends on how you go about the renovation.”
 Take a kitchen, for example.
 Modernizing the appearance, using quality materials, and improving the functionality of the space is a great way to raise the value of your home.
 In contrast, adding custom, industrial-grade appliances may suit your personal needs, but won’t appeal to everyone.
 A good point of reference for determining how much your home will be worth is to collect your contractor quotes and have an appraiser approve the upon-completion value of your home.

 Another important factor to consider is whether or not you’re putting money into the right home.
-Are you renovating because you plan to stay in your home long-term, or to add resale value?
+Does your renovation make financial sense for the length of time you’re living in the home?
+If this is your “forever home,” adding an addition or larger-scale project makes more sense than if you plan on moving in a few years.
 Giesbrecht says there’s also a limit for how much resale value you can add to your home, depending on factors like the size of the home, your neighbourhood, and overall market trends.

 3. How should I finance my renovation?